-Figure 3-2 Setting the Write-Protect Tab on a Floppy Diskette
+Figure 3-2 Setting the Write-Protect Tab on a Floppy Diskette inserting and removing a diskette

 To protect files on a diskette from being overwritten, set the write-protect tab to the write-protect position.

 NOTE The write-protect tab should always be in the write position for formatting a new diskette and transferring data to a diskette.